Bachelor of Science in Speech and Hearing Sciences

 - Assists with graduate school application process

-”The Speech and Hearing Sciences program at Delta State has allowed me to pursue my aspirations of becoming a speech language pathologist through a hands-on learning environment, led by encouraging professors.Carly MarshClass of 2025
+”The Speech and Hearing Sciences program at Delta State has allowed me to pursue my aspirations of becoming a speech language pathologist through a hands-on learning environment, led by encouraging professors.Carly Marsh, Speech and Hearing Sciences majorClass of 2025

-What Can I Do with a Bachelor’s Degree in
+What Can I Do With a B.S.
+Degree in

 Speech and Hearing Sciences?